Paraza, village on the Canal du Midi, Languedoc

 Neighboring villages include Roubia -with a lovely bridge across the Canal du Midi, with another English run excellent restaurant and bar, La Fourchette Folle - with draft beer, as well as Ventenac, which supports 3 canal side restaurants, as well as a castle like cave, selling local wines.

-30 minutes drive is the Mediterranean, and the city of Narbonne, 20 minutes up the Aude valley is the splendidly preserved walled city of Carcassone.
+30 minutes drive is the Mediterranean, and the city of Narbonne, 20 minutes up the Aude valley is the splendidly preserved walled city of Carcassonne.
 Close to the north are the gorges and villages of the Minervois, sites of dolmens, castles, roman camps, ancient abbeys.
 Vineyards are everywhere!

 RENTALS IN PARAZA OR NEARBY